About the Book

 Strip mining is a category of mining in which soil and rock overlying the "overburden" are removed using explosives.
 By overburden, we refer to the material that lies above an area that lends itself to economical exploitation, such as rock, soil, and ecosystem that lies above a coal seam.
-The overburden is usually dumped into the nearby valleys (what is known as "valley fills") destroying vegetation, wildlife, and naturals steam.
+The overburden is usually dumped into the nearby valleys (what is known as "valley fills") destroying vegetation, wildlife, and natural steam.

-Pollution of the water causes diseases and deaths among the inhabitants of the mining regions and the presence of those businesses make them more vulnerable to other kinds of dangerous accidents directly related to washing and transportation of coal.
+Pollution of the water causes diseases and deaths among the inhabitants of the mining regions and the presence of those businesses makes them more vulnerable to other kinds of dangerous accidents directly related to washing and transportation of coal.

 Coal companies can do that because they have money and power, but also because they provide a big part of the jobs in the area.

-And when it comes to mining jobs, the book also highlights another important issue for the people dedicated to the activity: Coal Workers Pneumoconiosis.
+And when it comes to mining jobs, the book also highlights another important issue for the people dedicated to the activity: Coal Workers' Pneumoconiosis.